'Five of Conor McGregor, 10 Floyd Mayweathers might make it even': Tyson Fury MMA fight could happen in 2019 after WWE debut

 But while an MMA fight could be on the cards for Fury, he isn’t about to make the opposite switch and join the UFC, though he claims to have been approached in the past.

 “UFC?
-No, I did have an offer years ago around 2012/2013 but it wasn’t enough so I never bothered.
+No, I did have an offer years ago around 2012 or 2013 but it wasn’t enough so I never bothered.

 “I’m looking to have an MMA fight this year, not UFC, but MMA so I’m going to have to find a victim.”